Wicklow Walking Festival

 Climb Leinster’s highest peak, Lugnaquilla (925 m).

 A night walk on Friday the 25th promising to be a unique and adventurous experience.
-A selection of day walks from challenging, moderate and easy on Saturday and Sunday.

 Please note: Walks may be changed on the day depending on weather conditions or the fitness level of the group at the leader’s discretion.